shivampatel0048/shivam-portfolio/README.md

 ## Contact

-If you have any questions, suggestions, or just want to say hello, feel free to reach out to me through the contact form on my portfolio or via email at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or just want to say hello, feel free to reach out to me through the contact form on my portfolio or via email at [edu.shivampatel@gmail.com](mailto:edu.shivampatel@gmail.com).

 Let's connect and collaborate on exciting projects!

 ---

-Feel free to customize this template further to better reflect your personality and unique skills!